 Home > Face wash

 The same HSA eligibility status for face wash applies to flexible spending accounts (FSAs) and health reimbursement arrangements (HRAs) as well.
+However, while a high-deductible health insurance plan is required for an HRA, it is not required for an FSA.

 Coming up with accurate eligibility status for the list of HSA eligible expenses can be a challenge at times.
 The IRS only provides a partial list of eligible expenses, so consumers and even insurance companies are left to wonder exactly what products are eligible.